Skip to main content

 In Saga Pattern

-• The distributed transaction is fulfilled by asynchronous local transactions on all related microservices.
+• The distributed transaction is fulfilled by asynchronous local transactions on all related individual microservices.
 And finally completed.

 • The microservices communicate with each other through an event bus.